 Gabrielle Petit was a young Belgian woman who first volunteered to serve with the Red Cross and later spied for the British Secret Service in World War I, distributed underground newspapers during Belgium's occupation, and helped soldiers across the Dutch border.
 She was captured in 1916 but refused to give up the names of her fellow spies, leading to her execution by a German firing squad.

 9. Nieves Fernandez - World War II

-This Filipina guerrilla leader led resistance forces of about 100 men who killed twice as many occupying Japanese soldiers in World War II using homemade weapons to liberate her native island of Leyte.
+This Filipina guerrilla leader led resistance forces of about 100 men who killed over 200 occupying Japanese soldiers in World War II, using homemade weapons to liberate her native island of Leyte.
 She was so deadly that the Japanese placed a bounty of 10,000 pesos on her head, but she escaped the war with only a bullet wound scar on her arm.

 10. Irena Sendler - World War II

 Irena Sendler's work was covert like espionage, but also incredibly selfless.
 A humanitarian who worked in the Polish Underground during the Holocaust, Sendler risked her life to save an estimated 2,500 Jewish children, smuggling them out of the Warsaw Ghetto.
 She was arrested in 1943 but refused to relinquish information despite torture.
 She narrowly escaped execution and has since been recognized as the incredible woman she was.
 She passed away peacefully in 2008.

 Looking for more sources of inspiration?
 Check out these empowering quotes collected by InHerSight.